State Medical Plans

 Find network doctors and facilities

-• Visit www.whyuhc.com/stateofaz.
+• Visit www.whyuhc.com/stateofaz

-• Click the "Search for a Provider" tab.
+• Click on the “Providers” tab.

 Note: Tier 1 providers are located in Arizona and also outside of Arizona.